0ero1ne/bandit/README.md

 bandit24@bandit:/tmp/bandit24$
 ```

-Now we need to create the file with all the combination to brute force over the daemon.
+Now we need to create the file with all the combinations.

 `for x in $(echo {0000..9999}); do printf "UoMYTrfrBFHyQXmg6gzctqAwO^C1IohZ $x\n" >> b0; done`